wohaco/despace/venera_2_3.md

 Mounted on the outside of the Orbital Compartment were two solar panels which supplied power to the spacecraft.
 They were folded against the body of the spacecraft during launch and were only deployed when the spacecraft was already on its interplanetary trajectory.
 On the ends of each solar panel was a hemispherical radiator which radiated excess heat from the orbital compartment into through a coolant loop.

-Also mounted on the Orbital Compartment was a 2 m parabolic high-gain antenna, used for long-range communications.
+Also mounted on the Orbital Compartment was a 2 m parabolic high‑gain antenna, used for long-range communications.
 Depending on the mission, the spacecraft also used other antennas (for example, for communications with probes on the planet’s surface).

 **Planetary Compartment**